-You have a website, but are not seeing results.
+You have a website and are getting visitors, but are not seeing results.

 Now, we are starting to get into the conversation of whether or not you need a custom website.
 Before we can jump right in though, it’s important to take some time to figure out why your current site is not working for you.
 Consider these next questions:

 - What is it about your website that is causing the roadblock?